 Pollutants with unknown sources causing impairment or threatened conditions were assessed as threatened or impaired and assigned to Impairment Category 5.
-If future investigations indicate that the source is primarily natural, the water will be removed from the impaired waters list for reasons discussed in section 3.1.8.
+If future investigations indicate that the source is natural (Env-Wq 1702.28), the water will be removed from the impaired waters list for reasons discussed in section 3.1.8.